Which city is cheaper, Monaco or Valencia?

 Monaco is a popular place that is full of things to see and experience.
 If you have a weekend, this coastal resort area makes for a great vacation.
 People enjoy relaxing at one of the resorts.
 While some people choose to spend more or less time in Monaco, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

 It's hard to know how much time to spend in Valencia.
-Make sure you spend some time hiking while you're in the area.
+Make sure you visit the old town while you're here.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

 Monaco is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The entire region has so many activities, and you'll want time to do everything.

 Travelers enjoy the shopping and museums when visiting the architectural big city of Valencia.
 This coastal city offers a variety of activities to choose from.
-Many travelers plan to spend time hiking while in the area.
+Most visitors spend time around the old town while in the area.
 Most people find that one week is more than enough time to see everything.

 Monaco is a great place to explore.
 People often spend their time relaxing at one of the resorts.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This coastal resort area offers something for everyone.